Back to Reference

 Performance Management: A Complete Guide for HR Leaders

-If you’re trying to improve employee performance in your organization, align individual goals with company objectives, or simply create a more engaged workforce, performance management is a term you need to know.
+If you're trying to improve employee performance in your organization, align individual goals with company objectives, or simply create a more engaged workforce—a critical task when only 21% of employees worldwide are engaged—performance management is a term you need to know.
 But what exactly does performance management mean, and how can you use it to drive real results?
-In this guide, we’ll break down everything you need to know about performance management, from its core principles to actionable best practices, and even a look into its future.
-Let’s get started.
+In this guide, we'll break down everything you need to know about performance management, from its core principles to actionable best practices, and even a look into its future.
+Let's get started.

-It’s easy to confuse performance management with performance appraisals, but they’re not the same thing.
-Performance appraisals are typically annual evaluations where managers assess an employee’s past performance.
+It's easy to confuse performance management with performance appraisals, but they're not the same thing.
+Performance appraisals are typically annual evaluations where managers assess an employee's past performance, a practice that has been abandoned by more than a third of U.S. companies in favor of more continuous approaches.
 While appraisals are part of the performance management process, the latter is much broader and more dynamic.
 Performance management focuses on real-time feedback, long-term growth, and creating an environment where employees can thrive—not just evaluating them once a year.

 Performance management process: step-by-step framework